-A DegreeWorks degree audit is a review of past, current and planned coursework that provides information on completed and outstanding catalog requirements necessary to complete a degree/major/minor, including units needed to graduate and GPA information.
+A DegreeWorks degree audit is a review of past (completed), current (in-progress in current semester) and planned (registered in future semester) coursework that provides information on completed and outstanding catalog requirements necessary to complete a degree/major/minor, including units needed to graduate and GPA information.
 The audit is divided into block requirements such as Degree, Common Course of Study (CCS) and Major Requirements.
 Each block works like a checklist that has boxes that are automatically checked when a requirement is met.
 Check the audit legend for more information.

 As of March 1, 2013, the DegreeWorks degree audit is available to students in the Class of 2016 and later.
 Advisors, faculty, and selected staff will also have access for the purpose of supporting your progress through your academic career.